ickc/pandoc-amsthm/README.md

 The required LaTeX codes in the preamble and the CSS in HTML are provided in the template.
 So no other things are needed.
 The only non-official things are the custom templates and the filter.
 I wish both can make into the official pandoc language and program.

 There's a script `build-local.sh` to test local installation of the amsthm templates and filters.
 The templates should be copied to `~/.pandoc/templates/` and the `pandoc-amsthm.py` should be copied to one of your PATH.

+# Caveats #

+In the CSS defined in HTML,

+- a `.dump` is used, basically because I have 4 for loops together and I have no way to guarantee it doesn't end with a comma, since any of the array can be empty.
+- The CSS counter is reset by `html`.
+If you use other CSS, and have other CSS counter set by `html`, you need to change that (`body` is another possible choice).
+If there's two separately defined CSS counter reset based on the same `html` or `body` then there would be trouble (and they should be combined together).